csmap-surveys/csmap-surveys.github.io/twitter_compliance.md

 ### When will I see my rewards?
-This study continues through TK.
-We will screen submissions for completeness and distribute rewards by TK.
+This study continues through June 22nd.
+We will screen submissions for completeness and distribute rewards within one week after that.

 If you have any questions or need support, please email <a href="mailto:nyutwittersurveys@gmail.com">nyutwittersurveys@gmail.com</a>.